nhsconnect/FHIR-CDS/pages/explore/api_check_services.md

 {% include custom/search.warnbanner.html %}
 ## Check Services Interaction ##

-This is a [FHIR Operation](https://www.hl7.org/fhir/stu3/operations.html) performed by a Directory of Services (DoS).
-It is performed at a server level at the end of a triage journey with a generic [Referral Request](http://hl7.org/fhir/stu3/referralrequest.html) defined in order to find a specific set of nearby services which can deal with the patient.
+This is a [FHIR Operation](https://www.hl7.org/fhir/stu3/operations.html) performed by an EMS and defined at the server level.
+The `$check-services` operation is performed at the end of a triage journey with a generic [Referral Request](http://hl7.org/fhir/stu3/referralrequest.html) defined in order to find a specific set of nearby services which can meet the needs of the patient in the `ReferralRequest`.

 ## Request Headers ##